PrefectHQ/prefect/docs/orchestration/agents/overview.md

 Prefect Agents are lightweight processes for orchestrating flow runs.
 Agents run inside a user's architecture, and are responsible for starting and monitoring flow runs.
-During operation the agent process queries the Prefect API for any pending flow runs, and allocates resources for them on their respective deployment platforms.
+During operation the agent process queries the Prefect API for any scheduled flow runs, and allocates resources for them on their respective deployment platforms.

 Note that both Prefect Agents (and flow runs) only send requests _out_ to the